sunnypilot/sunnypilot/openpilot/tools/wgpu/README.md

 stream, VisionIPC decoder, and cereal ZMQ bridge.

 This is for controlled bench testing only.
 Wi-Fi has no deterministic latency or availability guarantee.
-Local `modeld` remains warm during a WGPU session;
+The device-side helper switches only after receiving a fresh remote model and after manager has stopped the local model publisher.
-the device-side helper switches only after receiving a fresh remote model and restores local publication if the remote model is missing for 350 ms.
+It restores local `modeld` if the remote model is missing for one second.

 ## Build